hanyuhanyuhanyu/GodzamoKrazy/README.md

 * **Auto Bulkbuy** This sets the bulk buy mode directly after ascending only.
 It does not carry over on reloads.
 If some buildings are capped, it will temporarily bypass bulk buy for those if they are near the cap.
 * ** Auto Blacklist** Turns off the selected blacklist (next option) if it served its purpose.
 * **Blacklist** This contains the Speedrun and Hardcore blacklists required for some of the born again achievements, as well as one to disable ever entering or proceding with the Grandmapocalypse, and a bonus mode that will not buy any buildings.
 * **Mine limit** Auto-Godzamok uses mines and factories so it makes sense to put a maximum cap on these, as otherwise rebuying will cost more than was gained.
 The actual tipping point depends on your max CpS so this cannot be predetermined.
+For mid game (when you can earn enough HCs at a good pace), try a value around 500.
+For very late game (all upgrades bought), try values around 800.
 * **Factory limit** See Mine limit
-* **Pastemode** Turning this on is a stupid idea.
+* **Pastemode** Turning this on is a very stupid idea.

 ## Other automatic options
 * **Autoascend** This is mainly useful if you're grinding out ascensions for Endless Cycle, or want to build up your HC boost.